Student Charter

 What is NVAO’s assessment of the quality of my study programme?

 When assessing new study programmes, the Accreditation Organisation of the Netherlands and Flanders (NVAO) has three possible assessments: positive, positive with conditions, and negative.
 The assessment is listed in the accreditation decision and the accreditation assessment report on your study programme.
-You can find these on the NVAO website.
+Which can be found on the NVAO website.

 Are students involved in the accreditation of study programmes?